aaamarque/cse15l-lab-reports/lab-report-5-week-10.md

 ![Screenshot 4](Screenshot%20(633).png)

-- My implementation picks up nothing because becuase there is nothing surrounding it, there is no pair.
+- My implementation picks up nothing because becuase there is no pair surrounding it.
+So it does not pick anything.
+There isn't an infinite loop because there are paranthesis surrounding other words.

 ![Screenshot](Screenshot%20(634).png)